thephez/dash-docs/_includes/devdoc/guide_p2p_network.md

 Once the syncing node receives the counts and inventories, it may request any `govobj` and `govobjvote` objects from the Masternode via a `getdata` message.

+Dash Core periodically (~ every 6 seconds) sends `govsync` messages to connected nodes until all the governance objects have been synchronized.

 *Governance Sync Data Flow*

 | **Syncing Node Message** | **Direction**  | **Masternode Response**   | **Description** |